Last updated: September 28, 2022 at 8:58 am EDT

 Q) How long will it take to schedule my immigrant visa appointment?

-- The U.S. Consulate General in Montreal is processing immigrant visas according to the Department’s most recent operating status update, available here: https://travel.state.gov/content/travel/en/News/visas-news/visa-services-operating-status-update.html.
-Montreal is actively scheduling new immigrant visa cases in all categories, including Immediate Relative, fiancé(e)s, Family Preference, and Employment.
+- The U.S. Consulate General in Montreal is actively scheduling new immigrant visa cases in all categories, including Immediate Relative, fiancé(e)s, Family Preference, and Employment.
 Wait times for all Family Preference and Employment categories continue to be lengthy due to substantial backlogs.

 - It is not possible to provide precise wait times for immigrant visa appointments, as facilities, staffing resources, and local conditions all affect capacity and scheduling.
-As of May 3, 2022, most Immediate Relative and fiancé(e) visa cases being scheduled for interview in Montreal were documentarily complete at the National Visa Center in March 2022.
-Most Family Preference and Employment cases scheduled for interview were documentarily complete in March 2020.
+As of September 7, 2022, most Immediate Relative and fiancé(e) visa cases being scheduled for interview in Montreal were documentarily complete at the National Visa Center in June 2022; most Family Preference cases scheduled for interview were documentarily qualified in November 2020; and most Employment cases scheduled for interview were documentarily complete in June 2020.

 Q) What steps are being taken to protect customers from the spread of COVID-19?